VMBoehm/pca-classifier/README.md

 # Covariance Estimation

-classification with Gaussian likelihood ratios for different datsets and covariance estimation methods
+classification with Gaussian likelihood ratios for different datasets and covariance estimation methods